A Guide To Nassau, Bahamas | The Basics

 Getting Around

-Taxis are the recommended way to get around in Nassau, and you likely will not have to pay very much.
+Taxis are the recommended way to get around in Nassau, and you won’t have to pay very much.
 A taxi ride from the airport should cost you no more that $35 to $40 and you likely won’t pay anymore that $10 to get anywhere in the downtown area.
 Most hotels, like the Courtyard by Marriott, have a taxi stand nearby.
 When you’re ready to head out, an attendant will call for a taxi and let them know where you’d like to go.
 Keep in mind that you will need cash to pay for your taxi rides.

 Walking is also very much an option depending on where you stay, you could take public transportation like the minibus, or if you’ll be on the island for an extended period of time, you could also rent a car.